-Broadcasting Circulars are issued for the guidance of departmental staff and are complementary to Broadcasting Procedures and Rules.
+Broadcasting Circulars (BC) are issued for the guidance of departmental staff and are complementary to Broadcasting Procedures and Rules.
 Although intended for internal use only, they are also available to the public.
 The information contained in these circulars is subject to change without notice.
-It is therefore suggested that interested persons consult the nearest district office of Industry Canada for additional details.
+It is therefore suggested that interested persons consult the nearest district office for additional details.
 While every reasonable effort has been made to ensure accuracy, no warranty is expressed or implied.
 As well, these circulars have no status in law.
-Additional copies of this or other circulars in the series are available from any office of the Department.
+Additional copies of this or other circulars in the series are available from any Innovation, Science and Economic Development Canada (ISED) office.

 Comments and suggestions may be directed to the following address: